Edition 2

 <cib crm_feature_set="3.0.7" validate-with="pacemaker-1.2" admin_epoch="42" epoch="116" num_updates="1" cib-last-written="Mon Jan 12 15:46:39 2015" update-origin="rhel7-1" update-client="crm_attribute" have-quorum="1" dc-uuid="1">

-tool.
-To get the current value of cluster-delay
+crm_attribute tool.
+To get the current value of cluster-delay, you can run:

 # crm_attribute --query --name cluster-delay